Chambers’ Principal Objectives are:

 We aim to provide a quality service that conforms to the Practice Management Standards of the Bar Council.
 To achieve these standards, we rely on feedback from our clients.
 All comments taken are appreciated; they are recorded and complaints are thoroughly investigated.
-We ask clients to address any feedback to our Managing Clerk (Clive Barrett) by telephone or preferably by letter.
-We also have a fully documented complaints procedure, the responsibility for which lies with our Practice Manager.
-The complaints procedure can be accessed here.
+We ask clients to address any feedback to our Managing Clerk (Clive Barrett) by telephone or preferably by email.
+We also have a fully documented complaints procedure available here.

 How to Contact Us